Justice Society: World War II: Plot

 Arriving at the Triangle by sub, the team is detected by Nazi warships.
 After depth charges disable the engines, the Flashes jump-start the sub while Wonder Woman attacks the enemy ships.
 The heroes are saved by Atlantean soldiers, who direct them to a nearby outpost.
 There, the JSA meets Aquaman, who imprisons them.
 The code turns out to be a trap, and Aquaman is being controlled by the Advisor, (Note: Implied to be the Psycho-Pirate.) a telepathic mercenary who is influencing the Atlanteans to work with the Nazis.
 The Advisor hopes to destroy them later and take over the planet.
 The Flashes join forces to break out.
 The team splits up, with one heading for New York to stop the Nazis and Atlanteans while Allen and Wonder Woman try to stop Aquaman and the Advisor from releasing sea monsters from the Trench.

 While attacking Manhattan, the Atlantean forces are confronted by the JSA.
 The heroes gain the upper hand until the monsters arrive, killing Hawkman and wounding Hourman.
 Garrick and Canary destroy the monsters while Wonder Woman and Allen fight Aquaman.
-With the help of Trevor, Wonder Woman breaks Aquaman's trident knocking sense into him which frees him from the Advisor's control since he needs to be in close proximity.
-Realizing what he has done, Aquaman retreats in guilt and his troops cease their attack and leave.
-The Advisor then reveals that a follow-up strike by Nazi jet bombers is imminent before killing Trevor.
+With the help of Trevor, Wonder Woman breaks Aquaman's trident knocking sense into him which frees him from the Advisor's control since he needs to be in proximity.
+Realizing what he has done, Aquaman retreats in guilt, and his troops cease their attack and leave.
+The Advisor then reveals that a follow-up strike by Nazi jet bombers is imminent before fatally wounding Trevor.
 Barry knocks out the Advisor while Kent, wearing the costume he was given, returns to destroy the bombers.
-Before dying, Trevor proposes to Wonder Woman, who accepts.
-The Advisor regains consciousness and escapes and the JSA vows to avenge Trevor.
+Before dying, Trevor proposes to Wonder Woman for the umpteenth time; she finally accepts.
+The Advisor regains consciousness and escapes, and the JSA vows to avenge Trevor.

 Before returning to his Earth, Allen says goodbye to the JSA.
 Wonder Woman gives him the ring Trevor gave her, warning him against holding off for tomorrow.
 Allen and Garrick use their combined speed to send the former back to the moment he intercepted the bullet.
 After destroying Brainiac with it, Allen suggests forming a superhero team (Note: Implied to be the Justice League, which is not formed until Allen, Kent and Green Arrow meet with Batman, Vixen and Martian Manhunter in the Justice League: Crisis on Infinite Earths and later appears in Green Lantern: Beware My Power.) to combat future threats.
 He then proposes to Iris, who accepts.